cool-hooks/react-viewport-hooks/README.md

 ## About

-Get the real width and height of the window
+Get the real width & height of the window

 ### Demo